tomaszkingukrol/async-data-flow/README.md

 ### passing extra parameters

-If we need to pass extra parameters to not first function in DataFlow we must do that before DataFlow is defined.
-We can use partial function from functools module:
+If we need to pass extra parameters to not the first function in DataFlow, we must do that before DataFlow is defined.
+We can use partial function from the functools module:

     from functools import partial